 Free Downtown Trolley Service

 In 1901 when the first electric trolley lumbered around Greenville, it cost a nickel.
 Here’s something you never hear: it’s even cheaper now!
-It’s free and runs on four different routes around the downtown area from Thursday through Sunday year-round (or April - September for certain routes).
+It’s free and runs on six different routes around the downtown area from Thursday through Sunday year-round (or seasonally for certain routes).
 It’s a nice break for sore feet and a great way to see the town.
-Additionally, during Greenville Drive home games, the trolley shuttles fans from Greenville County Square to the baseball field!
 The red and blue open-air vintage trolleys are wheelchair accessible and equipped with bicycle racks.

 Downtown trolleys operate on a fixed-stop system, making a continuous loop along each route.
 To board the trolley along the routes, passengers must stand near one of the trolley stop signs.